thin-edge/thin-edge.io/vision.md

 - "Plugin Developer"
     - Person using the provided Rust crates to extend or improve binary plugins written for the thin-edge.io framework
+An example for "Plugin Developer" is a **Device developer / Embedded engineer** whose background consists of Linux, C/C++, C#, embedded systems (IT focused):

+- Responsible for
+    - device logic including firmware and software
+    - primarily only tasked to connect one or many devices/types to overall IoT solution
+- Challenges and needs regarding device enablement:
+    - enable new services and connectivity on the device while keeping stability and robustness (while having limited computing resources)
+    - dealing with certificates, queuing, and persisting messages to handle unstable connections
+    - allowing the device to be managed centrally, to keep it secure and up-to-date (while important to him not always #1 prio to overall initiative/project)

+Also an "Embedded Developer" with OT focus is an example of a "Plugin Developer":

+- familiar with PLCs, SCADA systems,
+- dealing with the emerging need for connectivity and IIoT
+- key concern is security, robustness, and resource efficiency which is usually overruling any "typical" IT solution on the device and implies some kind of custom logic. (e.g. rather closed OS, no dependencies can be installed, very strict certification and QA process, no CI/CD possible, long product lifecycle 10-20 years)
 - "Core Developer"
     - Person writing on the provided Rust crates as hosted on github.com